Home โ€บ Interests โ€บ Adventure Travel

 3. Fairbanks, Alaska

-Did you know that if you stay here for at least three nights, your chances of seeing northern lights grow to more than 90 percent?
+Did you know that if you stay here for at least three nights, your chances of seeing the Northern Lights grow to more than 90 percent?

-Fairbanks is a town in the heart of Alaska, with Aurora Season from late August to April.
-The Fairbanks’ great location allows you to go on a day trip to Chena Hot Springs or explore the natural beauties of Denali National Park.
+Fairbanks is a town in the heart of Alaska, with the Aurora season from late August to April.
+Fairbanks’ great location allows you to go on a day trip to Chena Hot Springs or explore the natural beauties of Denali National Park.

-You can also witness the World Art Competition every March where you will be fascinated with captivating icy sculptures.
+You can also witness the World Art Competition every March, where you will be fascinated by captivating ice sculptures.

 While waiting for the light show to appear, have fun doing ice fishing, ice skating, and cross-country skiing.
 Be sure to dress in layers because the winter months in Alaska are freezing.